aaronsdevera/tgobble/README.md

 # tgobble
 Gobbling up Telegram attachments

+## installing

+If you have [`poetry`](https://python-poetry.org/) you can do enter the repo and run `poetry install` and you can just use `poetry run tgobble` from the command line.

+Otherwise you can do a build like `poetry build` and install the resulting `.whl` binary.

 ## example config file

 You can get the `api_id` and the `api_hash` by going to [my.telegram.org](https://my.telegram.org), authenticating, and creating "a new app" from the options on the webpage.